Zolnouri/Approximate-policy-mirror-descent/README.md

 and policy is to assess how regularized and potentially biased frameworks perform compared to the actual problem setup.
 This experiment has been conducted in both exact and stochastic frameworks.
-The experiment utilizes the Approximate Policy Mirror Descent algorithm, as detailed in (4.1.5).
+The experiment utilizes the Approximate Policy Mirror Descent algorithm.
 APMD is employed with different convex functions and hyperparameter settings to explore their effects on learning dynamics and overall performance.
 Also, entropy-regularized PMD as an instance of APMD has been implemented.